fundu-rs/fundu/fundu-systemd/README.md

 ### Issue

-Instead of returning an error for durations larger than the maximum duration, fundu saturates at its maximum supported duration of `u64::MAX` seconds and `999_999_999` nano seconds.
-In contrast, systemd's maximum supported duration is `u64::MAX` micro seconds.
+The maximum duration sometimes is `i64::MAX` (`9223372036854775807`) micro seconds and sometimes `u64::MAX` (`18446744073709551615`) micro seconds depending on the time units in the input string.
+This looks like a bug in systemd.
+For example:

+- `systemd-analyze timespan infinity` returns `u64::MAX` micro seconds,
+- `systemd-analyze timespan 18446744073709551615 usec` returns an error
+- `systemd-analyze timespan 9223372036854775807 usec` is valid
+- `systemd-analyze timespan 9223372036854775808 usec` returns an error
+- `systemd-analyze timespan 584541 years` returns `18446711061600000000` micro seconds which is larger than `i64::MAX`

+`fundu-systemd` doesn't make these differences and saturates at the maximum duration of `u64::MAX` micro seconds (or `u64::MAX` nano seconds if parsing with `parse_nanos`) no matter the time unit in the input string.

 ### Mitigation

-Check if the parsed duration is larger than `u64::MAX` micro seconds and perform the error handling manually
+The maximum duration of fundu-systemd's parser is adjustable to a lower value than `u64::MAX` micro seconds or nano seconds, if needed.

 # License